 Map showing the Parnell, Newmarket and Remuera cycling improvement area.

-We sought feedback from local residents, community organisations and schools on how to improve the inner-east suburbs (Parnell, Newmarket and Remuera) for people on bikes from 23 May to 20 June 2016.
+From 23 May to 20 June 2016, we sought feedback from local residents, community organisations, and schools on how to improve Parnell, Newmarket and Remuera for people on bikes.

 We received feedback from a wide area including Auckland Central, Ellerslie, Epsom, Glendowie, Grafton, Grey Lynn, Herne Bay, Kingsland, Meadowbank, Mission Bay, Mount Eden, Newmarket, Northcote, Onehunga, Orakei, Parnell, Ponsonby, Remuera, Royal Oak, St Johns, and Sunnynook.